trapexit/mergerfs/README.md

 * If you don't see some directories / files you expect in a merged point be sure the user has permission to all the underlying directories.
 Use `mergerfs.fsck` to audit the drive for out of sync permissions.
 * Do *not* use `direct_io` if you expect applications (such as rtorrent) to [mmap](http://linux.die.net/man/2/mmap) files.
 It is not currently supported in FUSE w/ `direct_io` enabled.
 * Since POSIX gives you only error or success on calls its difficult to determine the proper behavior when applying the behavior to multiple targets. **mergerfs** will return an error only if all attempts of an action fail.
 Any success will lead to a success returned.
 This means however that some odd situations may arise.
-* Remember that some policies mixed with some functions may result in strange behaviors.
-Not that some of these behaviors and race conditions couldn't happen outside **mergerfs** but that they are far more likely to occur on account of attempt to merge together multiple sources of data which could be out of sync due to the different policies.
-* An example: [Kodi](http://kodi.tv) and [Plex](http://plex.tv) can use directory [mtime](http://linux.die.net/man/2/stat) to more efficiently determine whether to scan for new content rather than simply performing a full scan.
-If using the current default **getattr** policy of **ff** its possible **Kodi** will miss an update on account of it returning the first directory found's **stat** info and its a later directory on another mount which had the **mtime** recently updated.
+* [Kodi](http://kodi.tv), [Plex](http://plex.tv), [Subsonic](http://subsonic.org), etc. can use directory [mtime](http://linux.die.net/man/2/stat) to more efficiently determine whether to scan for new content rather than simply performing a full scan.
+If using the default **getattr** policy of **ff** its possible **Kodi** will miss an update on account of it returning the first directory found's **stat** info and its a later directory on another mount which had the **mtime** recently updated.
 To fix this you will want to set **func.getattr=newest**.
 Remember though that this is just **stat**.
 If the file is later **open**'ed or **unlink**'ed and the policy is different for those then a completely different file or directory could be acted on.
+* Some policies mixed with some functions may result in strange behaviors.
+Not that some of these behaviors and race conditions couldn't happen outside **mergerfs** but that they are far more likely to occur on account of attempt to merge together multiple sources of data which could be out of sync due to the different policies.
-* Due to previously mentioned issues its generally best to set **category** wide policies rather than individual **func**'s.
+* For consistency its generally best to set **category** wide policies rather than individual **func**'s.
 This will help limit the confusion of tools such as [rsync](http://linux.die.net/man/1/rsync).
 However, the flexibility is there if needed.

 # KNOWN ISSUES / BUGS

+#### directory mtime is not being updated

+Remember that the default policy for `getattr` is `ff`.
+The information for the first directory found will be returned.
+If it wasn't the directory which had been updated then it will appear outdated.

+The reason this is the default is because any other policy would be far more expensive and for many applications it is unnecessary.
+To always return the directory with the most recent mtime or a faked value based on all found would require a scan of all drives.
+That alone is far more expensive than `ff` but would also possibly spin up sleeping drives.

+If you always want the directory information from the one with the most recent mtime then use the `newest` policy for `getattr`.

 #### cached memory appears greater than it should be

 Use the `direct_io` option as described above.
 Due to what mergerfs is doing there ends up being two caches of a file under normal usage.
 One from the underlying filesystem and one from mergerfs.
 Enabling `direct_io` removes the mergerfs cache.
-This saves on memory but means the kernel needs to communicate with mergerfs more often and can therefore result in slower read speeds.
+This saves on memory but means the kernel needs to communicate with mergerfs more often and can therefore result in slower speeds.

-Since enabling `direct_io` disables `mmap` this is not an ideal situation however write speeds should be increased and there are some tweaks being developed which may help in minimizing the extra caching.
+Since enabling `direct_io` disables `mmap` this is not an ideal situation however write speeds should be increased.

+If `direct_io` is disabled it is probably a good idea to enable `dropcacheonclose` to minimize double caching.

 #### NFS clients don't work